E. Bruce Harrison: Career

-Greenwashing

-The publication of Rachel Carson's Silent Spring in 1962 created the first wave of environmental action, and caused concern amongst industrial corporations across the US.
-Harrison, who was working for the Manufacturing Chemists' Association, led a failed campaign to represent the MCA to soften new regulations to restrict pesticides and industrial pollution.
+The publication of Rachel Carson's Silent Spring in 1962 created the first wave of environmental action, and caused concern amongst industrial corporations across the United States.
+Harrison, who was then working for the Manufacturing Chemists' Association, led a campaign to defame Carson and prevent new regulations to restrict pesticides and industrial pollution, a campaign that Harrison and the association ultimately lost.

-Following the creation of new environmental legislation and the creation of the EPA, Harrison was employed by the American Petroleum Institute as a lobbyist and PR representative.
-In this role he created the National Environmental Development Association (NEDA), a lobby group to represent the API and the continued need for fossil fuels.
+He ran his eponymous PR firm, which he co-founded with his wife Patricia Harrison, from 1973 until 1997, when he sold it.
+Harrison pioneered the use of economic analysis in opposing environmental action.
+He developed a messaging strategy which promoted the balance of "the three Es": Environment, Energy, and Economy.
+Following the creation of new environmental legislation and the creation of the Environmental Protection Agency, Harrison was employed by the American Petroleum Institute as a lobbyist and PR representative.
+In this role he created the National Environmental Development Association (NEDA), a lobby group that represented a coalition of chemical, mining, oil and gas companies which sought to limit further regulation and sow misinformation about the environmental and climate impacts of fossil fuels.

-NEDA was the first client of his own PR firm, Harrison & Associates, which he co-founded with his wife and included clients like General Motors, Monsanto and BP.
+NEDA was the first client of his PR firm.
+In the early 1990s, he conducted a comprehensive PR campaign for the Global Climate Coalition, an industrial lobby opposing action to reduce greenhouse gas emissions.
+In 1995 he wrote that the "GCC has successfully turned the tide on press coverage of global climate change science".